 Even though there are more males ages 18-24 in the U.S., considerably more females attend college.

 How do men perceive women in leadership roles?
 A study of gender-based stereotyping that interviewed 296 corporate leaders revealed their views of women in the workplace.
 Specifically, the study found that men perceive women “less adept at problem-solving” and “better at care-taking skills.”
-Conversely, men perceive themselves as being able to “take charge” and “delegate responsibility.”
+Conversely, men see themselves as being able to “take charge” and “delegate responsibility.”

 1) Stereotyping and denying women opportunities and equal pay doesn’t make us more powerful.
 It only makes us more insecure and limits the potential of our success.